 Latex Conforming Ability

 While latex mattresses offer some degree of conforming ability, they do not contour to your body in the same way as memory foam.
-Latex mattresses have a more responsive and bouncy feel, providing a combination of support and buoyancy.
+Latex mattresses are more responsive and bouncy, providing support and buoyancy.

-Latex foam is designed to provide pressure relief and support, but it has a natural resilience that allows it to quickly regain its original shape.
+Latex foam is designed to provide pressure relief and support but has a natural resilience that allows it to regain its original shape quickly.
 This responsive nature of latex provides a more “on top” feel rather than a deep sinking sensation, making it suitable for individuals who prefer a more resilient sleeping surface.

 Durability